-Polish city of freedom and Solidarity loses mayor to attack
+Slain mayor led Polish city known for openness, Solidarity

 - 2nd man dies at California home of Democratic party donor

+Situated on the Baltic coast, Gdansk’s history goes back more than 1,000 years.
+The land the city occupies now changed hands many times between Poles and Germans, who know it as Danzig.

+Due to its position on the sea and at the mouth of the Vistula River, it emerged as a commercial hub for exported grain, helping to bring Poland significant power from the 15th century to the 18th century.

-Its rich history has also left behind stunning architecture in the old town, a mix of Gothic, Renaissance and Baroque styles.
-Much of it had to be rebuilt after World War II.
+Long connected to Amsterdam, Hamburg and other port cities, Gdansk has a legacy of openness to the world.
+The buildings in old town reflect Gothic, Renaissance and Baroque architectural styles, even though much of the area had to be rebuilt after World War II.

 War and resistance are now woven into the city’s identity.

-In 1939, Nazi German forces fired some of the first shots of World War II with an attack on a Polish military depot on Gdansk’s Westerplatte Peninsula, the key act that began six years of agony for Europe.
-The Polish defense there also marked the start of years of Polish resistance to the Germans.
-War anniversary ceremonies are held each year at Westerplatte.
+In 1939, Nazi German forces fired some of the first shots of World War II on Gdansk’s Westerplatte Peninsula while attacking a Polish military depot.
+The defense of the depot started years of Polish resistance to the occupying Germans.

-Because of its history, Gdansk was chosen as the site of the Museum of the Second World War, which opened in 2017 and has been the focus of a bitter ideological battle between its liberal creators, who focused the message on the suffering of civilians across Europe, and the nationalist government that took power in 2015.
-It has been changing the museum’s exhibition to stress Polish suffering and heroism.
+Because of its history, Gdansk was chosen as the site for the Museum of the Second World War.
+The museum, which opened in 2017, has been the focus of an ideological battle between its liberal creators and the nationalist Polish government that came to power in 2015.

+The creators focused the exhibits on the suffering of civilians across Europe.
+The government has been changing the message to stress Polish suffering and heroism.

-Adamowicz, the slain mayor, was a strong supporter of the original, more universal message.
+Adamowicz, 53, was a strong supporter of the original, more universal message.

-Gdansk is also the birthplace of Solidarity, the anti-communist trade union and social movement founded in 1980 by the shipyard electrician Lech Walesa, which played a historic role in the collapse of communism across Eastern Europe.

-The 75-year-old Walesa still lives in the city, and is one of the many city residents in mourning over the loss of their mayor.
-After Sunday’s attack, Walesa said he counted Adamowicz as one of his friends.

-Note: This version has been corrected to show phrase used to describe Gdansk is “freedom and Solidarity,” not “freedom of Solidarity.”